Varieties of Democracy (V-Dem)

 ||2020-11-01 – 2021-11-01|

 In the wake of the Cold War democracy has gained the status of a mantra.
 However, no consensus has emerged about how to conceptualize and measure this key concept.
 Yet, if we cannot measure democracy in some fashion we cannot mark its progress and setbacks, explain the process of transition, reveal the consequences of those transitions, and affect its future course.

 Four specific features, considered together, distinguish V-Dem from other measurement projects.
 A) We approach democracy as a multi-dimensional concept with many components.
 B) We collect information on indicators relevant to democracy at a highly dis-aggregated level and make all data freely available.
 C) We employ multiple coders for each (non-factual) question, allowing for inter-coder reliability tests, and use state of the art-measurement modeling to correct for biases and provide estimates of the levels of uncertainty associated with the data.
-D) We extend indicators of democracy back through modern history to 1900.
-The data collection builds on collaboration with 2,857 'Country Experts' typically local and resident scholars, and other types of experts across the world.
+D) We extend indicators of democracy back through modern history to 1900 and for some variables even to 1789.
+The data collection builds on collaboration with more than 3000 'Country Experts' typically local and resident scholars, and other types of experts across the world.